 AAA surveyed 250 drivers to rate several 2015 car models with built-in systems on their overall effectiveness.
 Among the vehicles with the most distracting and/or difficult to use systems were the Mazda6, Chevrolet Malibu, Volkswagen Passat, Ford Taurus, and the Hyundai Sonata.
 However, users found that even with the most reliable voice-recognition systems, some tasks were still cumbersome or difficult to complete, even with practice.

 The National Highway Traffic Safety Administration (NHTSA) is using the findings of this study to come up with a list of guidelines for automakers to help them minimize the safety risks associated with voice-activated systems in the future.

 BEEN INVOLVED IN AN ACCIDENT?
 CALL (888) 483-8614

 Distracted driving is responsible for thousands of deaths and hundreds of thousands of injuries throughout the United States every year.
 If you are seeking experienced representation after a car accident, turn to Mitchell & Danoff Law Firm.
 For more than three decades, we have dedicated our practice to helping accident victims throughout California pursue compensation from negligent drivers.
 We have achieved numerous successful outcomes for past clients and have earned a solid reputation for our tenacity, skill, and commitment.
 We keep the best interests of those we serve at the forefront of everything we do.

-Our Bay Area car accident attorneys work on a contingency fee basis, which means we don’t get paid unless you do.
+Our San Jose car accident attorneys work on a contingency fee basis, which means we don’t get paid unless you do.
 We also offer free initial consultations, so you have absolutely nothing to lose and potentially much to gain in bringing your case to us.

 See what our award-winning personal injury team can do for your case.
 Call Mitchell & Danoff Law Firm now!